Warning: Let the home page load fully before clicking to watch this video otherwise it malfunctions. drkft

 Over the years I have treated everything from Horses, Llamas, Dogs, Cats, to Rabbits, Chinchillas and even Guinea Pigs.
 Pet owners seeking my help with their companions invariably get around to asking if I attended some specialized training to explain the results I achieve (see before & after Videos). (continue reading Journey of Discovery)

-I ply my craft and apply my skill at Veterinary Clinics and Hospitals primarily around the San Francisco Bay Area.
+I ply my craft and apply my skill, traveling to different Veterinary Clinics and Hospitals primarily around the San Francisco Bay Area.
 I realize that I am perhaps in the minority, making enemies of those calling themselves Animal Chiropractors who want to treat animals autonomously and away from a Veterinary environment.
 However consider the following as an admonition to Chiropractors, who because of ideology, insist on what they call, "Treating off of the reservation."
 First there are Regulations, specifically: § 2038.
 Musculoskeletal Manipulation 16 CA ADC § 2038.
 For Chiropractors in California, (continue reading Working with Vets)

 How would you know if your pet were developing spinal problems?
 In 35 plus years of practice as a Chiropractor who treats animals, only a handful of pet owners could answer this question.
 Yet hardly a day goes by in my rounds to Veterinary clinics and hospitals that I don’t witness late stage spinal problems in their most severe expression.
 Characteristically there are two classic presentations, and despite pet owner’s insistence that their companion’s desperate condition came on suddenly and without warning, there are always warning signs if one observes with educated eyes. (continue reading Dog Developing IVDD)